teoziyiivy/tp/docs/UserGuide.md

 Format: `add meal MEAL NAME </c MEAL CALORIES /d DATE /t TIME>`

 * The `MEAL_NAME` can contain spaces.
+* Prefixes cannot be swapped and must follow the order shown above.
 * The `MEAL_CALORIES` can only contain positive integers inclusive of 0.
 * You can only omit putting `MEAL_CALORIES` if you have saved the meal in your [meal library](#adding-meal-to-library) already.
 * The `DATE` is in dd/mm/yyyy.